nodes777/blog-server/Questions.md

 We import actions from a folder of types, why not just keep them here?

--   Because we use them in actions too, better to import them from a single place
+-   Because we use them in actions and reducers too, better to import them from a single place

 ## 4) Why get the methods from props from within the submit?